OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-circular-progress-bar/README.md

 # 🐞 Creating a CSS-Only Circular Progress Bar

 This document details how to create a circular progress bar using only CSS.
 No JavaScript is required!
-This utilizes CSS3 properties for advanced styling and animation.
+This technique leverages the `clip-path` property for precise control over the shape and `animation` for the progress effect.

-## Description of the Styling
+**Description of the Styling:**

-This technique leverages the `clip-path` property to create a circular mask that reveals a portion of a full circle.
-By animating the `clip-path` property, we simulate the progress bar filling up.
-We use a background color for the track and a different color for the progress fill.
-The percentage of progress is controlled by a custom property (`--progress`).
+The styling relies on a circular shape created with `border-radius: 50%;`.
+A pseudo-element (`::before`) is used to create the visible progress bar segment.
+The `clip-path` property, combined with a rotating animation, cuts away a portion of the circle, revealing only the percentage completed.
+The percentage is controlled by a CSS custom property (`--progress`).

-## Full Code
+**Full Code:**

 ```html
 <!DOCTYPE html>